 Customs handling fee: ~£7

-A £38 charge on a £130 purchase is a 29% surcharge — manageable, and consistent with other 21% VAT markets.
+A £33 charge on a £110 purchase is a 30% surcharge — consistent with other 21% VAT markets.
 Understanding the full landed cost before marketing into Lithuania helps set accurate customer expectations and avoid delivery refusals.

 Lithuania's geography and logistics context

 Lithuania's land borders are worth understanding for context.
 To the north is Latvia, to the east is Belarus, and to the southeast is Poland.
 Unusually, Lithuania also borders the Kaliningrad Oblast — a Russian exclave sandwiched between Lithuania and Poland.
-This geographic situation has no practical impact on UK-Lithuania trade, but it is relevant background for understanding regional logistics: some freight corridors that historically ran through Belarus are now rerouted via Poland following border disruptions in recent years.
+The practical point for logistics is that some freight corridors that historically ran through Belarus are now rerouted via Poland following border disruptions in recent years.

 Standard courier services reach Vilnius and Kaunas in 4–6 working days from the UK, typically routing through Poland or directly via air freight.
 DHL, DPD, and GLS all maintain solid coverage of Lithuania.
-The Klaipėda seaport on Lithuania's short Baltic coastline is a significant cargo hub with ferry connections to Germany and Sweden, and handles a meaningful share of Lithuanian goods imports.
+The Klaipėda seaport on Lithuania's short Baltic coastline is a major cargo hub with ferry connections to Germany and Sweden, and handles the bulk of Lithuania's seaborne imports.

 A shared Baltic approach